Skip to content

 Multnomah Falls, OR

-Expect creative combinations like nettle pesto with foraged mushrooms or summer squash with fennel pollen.
-Lines form early – put your name in, then browse nearby shops while waiting.
+You might find combinations like nettle pesto with foraged mushrooms or summer squash finished with fennel pollen.
+Lines tend to form early.
+Put your name down, then wander nearby shops while you wait.
+It’s part of the rhythm here.

 Lovely’s Fifty Fifty, Portland, OR